Ester R.A. Leutenberg and Dr. John J. Liptak

-This book has been designed as a practical tool for helping professionals, such as therapists, school counselors, psychologists, guidance counselors, teachers and group leaders.
+This book is a practical tool for helping professionals, such as therapists, school counselors, psychologists, guidance counselors, teachers, and group leaders.
 Depending on the role of the professional using the Teen Violence Workbook and the specific group’s needs, these sections can be used individually or combined for a more comprehensive approach.

 This workbook is also available in PDF eBook format, making it simple to store on your computer or mobile device and to access with a PDF viewer.
 The PDF format allows you to easily print copies of the activities and worksheets during therapy and counseling sessions.